ezz118/flappy-bird/README.md

  - Press
    - 1 to start the game
      - During the game, you can press q to pause the game.
      - After hitting the green block, the game will end and you will be invited to enter your username.
-Your records will be saved in "ranking.txt" file.
+Your records will be saved in the "ranking.txt" file.
-   - 2 to show the leaderborad
+   - 2 to show the leaderboard
-     - The Leaderborad will show the top 10 results and their usernames.
+     - The Leaderboard will show the top 10 results and their usernames.
    - 3 to quit the game

 Features implemented in each file and coding requirements